Interlinear gloss: Structure

 Word-by-word alignment.
 According to the Leipzig Glossing Rules, it is standard to left-align the words in the object language with the corresponding words in the metalanguage; this alignment can be seen between lines (1-3) and line (4).

 Morpheme-by-morpheme correspondence.
 At the sub-word level, segmentable morphemes are separated by hyphens, both in the example and in the gloss.
-There should be the same number of hyphens in the example and in the gloss, as shown in the following example:
+There should be the same number of hyphens in the example and in the gloss, as shown in the following example from Lezgian:

 Grammatical category labels.
 In amuqʼ-da-č, the stem (amuq) is translated into the corresponding English lexeme (stay) while the inflectional affixes (da) and (č) are inflectional affixes representing future tense and negation.
 These inflectional affixes are glossed as FUT and NEG; a list of standard abbreviations for grammatical categories that are widely used in linguistics can be found in the Leipzig Glossing Rules.